-Compared to the rest of the New York City market, the SoHo region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the SoHo region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 120 listings have been listed, so you'll want to check back regularly for new listings.
-About 12% of the available space in the SoHo are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 150 listings have come on the market, so you'll want to check back regularly for new listings.
+About 10% of the listings in the SoHo are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,960 sqft, there are still 0 new listings below 2,000 sqft.
+Even though the median size is 5,000 sqft, there are still 0 spaces below 2,000 sqft.
 Most properties in this region are approximately 5 floors.
-Most buildings in this market were built in 1910 and are Class B.
+Most buildings in this area were built in 1910 and are Class B.

-This area is fairly equally mixed residential and commercial.
-Utilities is the dominant industry in this region.
-Most of the residents of SoHo work from home.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+This region is fairly equally mixed residential and commercial.
+Utilities is the dominant industry in this area.
+Most of the folk of SoHo work from home.
+Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.